teamvectors-tech/iflixUserProfiling/README.md

 # iflixUserProfiling
-The repository may contain data related to iflix user profiles.
+The repository contains data related to iflix user profiles.